mlevac21/Renogy-Wanderer-30a-Esphome/README.md

 ![Renogy Wanderer 30A](image/IMG_6312.jpeg)

-I found inspiration and info in
+This project was inspired by and references:

 [wrybread project](https://github.com/wrybread/ESP32ArduinoRenogy)

 [sophienyaa project](https://github.com/sophienyaa/NodeRenogy)

-To get the data, you need to grab the data from the RS232 port.
-A normal [RJ12 cable](https://amzn.to/3OSy67P) will do the trick
+To retrieve data, you’ll need to access the RS232 port.
+A standard [RJ12 cable](https://amzn.to/3OSy67P) will work.

 ![RJ12](image/IMG_6315.jpeg)

-Next, you can use a [connection box](https://amzn.to/41t3C3V) to easily connect to your cable
+Next, you can use a [connection box](https://amzn.to/41t3C3V) to easily connect the cable

 ![Connection box](image/IMG_6316.jpeg)

-To translate RS232 data to an ESP32, you need a [RS232 to TTL module](https://amzn.to/4gavRcb)
+To convert RS232 data for use with an ESP32, you’ll need an [RS232 to TTL module](https://amzn.to/4gavRcb)

 ![RS232 to TTL module](image/IMG_6317.jpeg)

-Now is the tricky part! you can check with a multimeter the voltage on the RJ12 cable when plug it in the Renogy Controller and follow the logic order
+Here’s the tricky part!
+Use a multimeter to check the voltage on the RJ12 cable when it’s plugged into the Renogy controller.
+Then, match the pin order as shown below:

 ![Renogy RS232 pinout](image/IMG_6318.png)

-For the pinout for the RS232 to TTL side of module, you need to follow this order
+Wiring Connections

+ESP32 to TTL Side Module:
 |ESP32|TTL side Module|
 |--------|-----------|
 |TX on ESP32|RX on module|